gtiosclub/gtios.club/tutorials/table-view/part6.md

 ---
+layout: tutorial_pages
+part: 6
-title: Part 6 - Populating your Table View Cells
+title: Populating your Table View Cells
-permalink: table-view-part6.html
+permalink: /table-view-part-6/
-sidebar: tutorials
 ---

 Now that we have a reference to the cell's label, we can customize it on-demand.
 We want to add a new method to the `ScoreCell` class that takes a person's name and can update the cell appropriately.
 Here's what we want: